One of the defining traits of an addict is having a strong

-The following are suggestions for resisting those urges to use and instead continue to focus on staying sober.
+The following are suggestions for resisting those urges to

 1. Stay active.
 Boredom can easily get the best of people.
 When you’ve got nothing to do, you’re more likely to do something you want to do – like drinking or using drugs.
 However, if you stay busy, you’re attention is focused on work, family, friends, responsibilities, etc. Staying busy keeps your mind off drugs and alcohol.